Seneca-ICTOER/CSP451/docs/course-info/collaborations.md

 ---
 id: collaboration
-title: Collaboration using GitHub Discussions
+title: Course Collaboration
 sidebar_position: 4
-description: This course uses GitHub Discussions for collaboration, issue resolution and technical resolutins.
+description: Course Collaboration CSP451
 ---

-# Collaboration using GitHub Discussions
+# GitHub Discussions

 We will be using GitHub Discussions in the course repository: Azure-Project-Winter2024 from course organization: CSP451-ComputerSystemsProject.
 Always create discussion topics with meaningful titles that other students can use in their searches.
 Add proper tags, and include all details in the discussion body.
 A well-created, clear and concise topic will always get better attention.
 You can find the discussions page here: Azure-Project-Winter2024/discussions

+This course uses GitHub Discussions for collaboration, issue resolution and technical resolutins.

 GitHub Community Guidelines
 https://docs.github.com/en/site-policy/github-terms/github-community-guidelines